Hervar77/infinity-doc/mkdocs/api/infinity.random.md

 Parameters:

 - length: `number`
-  >the number of characters to return
+  >The number of characters to return.

 Return type: `string`